-Dr. Clara Rellensmann
+Dr. phil.
+Clara Rellensmann

-Teaching Associate and Post-Doctoral Researcher
+Teaching Associate and Postdoctoral Researcher

 Building 2B / Room 0.15